Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting point and interactions: Introduction

 Quantum embedding methods based on DFT and the constrained random phase approximation (cRPA) have been recently used to address the shortcomings of DFT for defect systems~\cite{bockstedteInitioDescriptionHighly2018, maQuantumSimulationsMaterials2020, maFirstprinciplesStudiesStrongly2020, maQuantumEmbeddingTheory2021, muechlerQuantumEmbeddingMethods2022, otisStronglyCorrelatedStates2025}.
 The idea behind these methods is to downfold the full electronic structure of the defect and the host obtained via DFT to a small active space of defect orbitals within which the strongest interactions are assumed to take place.
-The active space properties are described by an effective Hamiltonian with a one-particle part taken from DFT, and a two-particle screened Coulomb interaction from cRPA~\cite{aryasetiawanFrequencydependentLocalInteractions2004, aryasetiawanCalculationsHubbardFirstprinciples2006, miyakeInitioProcedureConstructing2009, sasiogluEffectiveCoulombInteraction2011, pavariniLDA+DMFTApproachStrongly2011} to explicitly include interactions.
-Crucially, the one-particle part contains an approximate treatment of the Coulomb interactions inherited from DFT, so a ``double counting'' (DC) correction is necessary~\cite{liechtensteinDensityfunctionalTheoryStrong1995, ryeeEffectDoubleCounting2018}.
-DFT+cRPA methods have shown considerable promise, e.g., computing excitation energies for the negatively-charged nitrogen-vacancy (NV$^-$) center in diamond and the neutrally-charged silicon-vacancy center in diamond to within a few tenths of an eV from experiment~\cite{maQuantumSimulationsMaterials2020, maFirstprinciplesStudiesStrongly2020, maQuantumEmbeddingTheory2021,muechlerQuantumEmbeddingMethods2022}.
+The active space properties are described by an effective Hamiltonian with a one-body part taken from DFT and a two-body screened Coulomb interaction from cRPA~\cite{aryasetiawanFrequencydependentLocalInteractions2004, aryasetiawanCalculationsHubbardFirstprinciples2006, miyakeInitioProcedureConstructing2009, sasiogluEffectiveCoulombInteraction2011, pavariniLDA+DMFTApproachStrongly2011}.
+These methods commonly assume static two-body interactions and negligible higher-order interactions.
+Crucially, the one-body part contains an approximate treatment of the Coulomb interactions in the active space inherited from DFT, so a ``double counting'' (DC) correction is necessary to correctly treat the interactions in the active space~\cite{liechtensteinDensityfunctionalTheoryStrong1995, ryeeEffectDoubleCounting2018}.
+DFT+cRPA methods have shown considerable promise, e.g., computing excitation energies for the negatively charged nitrogen-vacancy (NV$^-$) center in diamond and the neutrally-charged silicon-vacancy center in diamond to within a few tenths of an eV from experiment~\cite{maQuantumSimulationsMaterials2020, maFirstprinciplesStudiesStrongly2020, maQuantumEmbeddingTheory2021,muechlerQuantumEmbeddingMethods2022}.